Loan Repayment Information

 FSA Ombudsman Group

 The Federal Student Aid (FSA) Ombudsman Group of the U.S. Department of Education (ED) is a neutral, informal, and confidential resource to help resolve disputes about federal student loans.
-The FSA Ombudsman Group should only be contacted as a last resort after efforts to resolve your student loan problems with your lender or servicer have been made.
+The FSA Ombudsman Group should only be contacted as a last resort after unsuccessful efforts to resolve your student loan problems with your lender or servicer.